Mouad-scriptz/HCaptcha-Image-Scrapper/README.md

 # HCaptcha-Image-Scraper
-A Fast hcaptcha image scraper that scrapes captcha images and questions for what every you need those for.
+A fast HCaptcha image scraper that scrapes challenge images and questions for whatever you need them for.

 # How to use
-1. add proxies to proxies.txt (free ones work)
+1. Add proxies to proxies.txt
-2. run main.py
+2. Run main.py

 # Preview
 ![image](https://cdn.discordapp.com/attachments/1091353103342784695/1091373711002714172/image.png)